DevGrow/SliderNav/README.md

         overlay: true
      });

-Another option is to globally override the defaults; this would be the preferred method if you are using alphaNav in more than one location on your site:
+...OR globally override the defaults; this would be the preferred method if you are using alphaNav in more than one location on your site:

     $.fn.alphaNav.defaults.debug = true;
     $.fn.alphaNav.defaults.overlay = false;